ShawnYou1/depending-files-overview/README.md

 Code file depending analysis.
 Let you have an overview.

 ## Background
 I want to know more about React library.
 But lots of folders and files.
-So I want to know about those files relation.
-That makes me develop this tool.
+That makes me have an idea that analyze the file depending relation.
+So I developed this tool.

 ## Example
 ### React lib's files overview